folio-org/stripes-cli/README.md

 }
 ```

+## Environment Variables

+CLI options can be set using environment variables prefixed with `STRIPES_`.
+For example, to specify the `--port` option using an environment variable, use `STRIPES_PORT`.

 ## Note about context

 Certain CLI operations will vary depending on the context in which the command was run.
 Stripes CLI will attempt to infer the context.
 Contexts include: